• Skip to primary navigation

 1 - Tofu

-Tofu is well known for being a versatile ingredient that can be used in both sweet and savory recipes.
+Tofu is well known for being a flexible ingredient that can be used in both sweet and savory recipes.

 It is derived from soybeans, which are condensed and then pressed into blocks or packaged as bricks in various textures, from extra-firm to soft laced with liquids.